-We used to think it was the skins fault, then we started looking closer at the profiles.
-One nice thing about this boards design though is how easily skins can hook to the notched swallow tail, a trend we are seeing a ton of lately in powder boards.
+We used to think it was the fault of the skin, then we started looking closer at the profiles.
+One nice thing about this board’s design though is how easily skins can hook to the notched swallowtail, a trend we are seeing a ton of lately in powder boards.

 What Can be Improved?

 Perhaps it’s just me, or we got a bad set but the K Klips don’t seem to actually lock the board in place?
 Even with the tap shown locked, the 2 pieces of the board would easily slide apart.
 As mentioned above the profile could use some tweaking for the accent, but at what cost would it affect the ride down?

 One of the things the snowboard industry is struggling with is making splitboard products that work as well on the way up as they do on the way down.
 This board is a prime example, the board rips.
 I would have no hesitation being dropped off atop a peak in Haines and riding the Gold Member Splitboard downhill.
 Would I want to tour up the same peak on this splitboard, not a chance?
 So this is where the industries at as of late.

 The Lib Tech T. Rice Gold Member Splitboard is a very lively board to ride thanks to the use of Lib Tech’s locally sourced woods including; Balsa, Paulownia, Aspen, Birch and more.
 The entire process of making this board from the dyes to the base and everything in between is made as are all Mervin products are by hand in the most environmentally friendly ways possible.